MoBaioumy/OxMinesweepers_navigation/README.md

 `source ../devel/setup.bash`

+Note: To be able to run the packages, you need to run the last command on every terminal, it is recommended that this line is added to you ~/.bashrc file to simplify testing.

 ## Run
 **Simulator**

-To simplify the start up and testing process, the shell script `OXMS_demo.sh` has been provided to launch all the necessary ROS processes.

-Simply enter Terminal from where the script is located and type `./OXMS_demo.sh`

-**Navigation**
-This allows you to directly control how much you want to move and turn the robot.
+To test whether jackal simulator is working properly, run `./OXMS_demo.sh`

+**Testing**
+The package serves to ensure that everything is running properly.

+`rosrun robot monitor_py.py`
+The linear and angular speed of the robot will be printed in the terminal

+`rosrun robot move_py.py`
+Under gazebo, you should see the robot moving in a circle.

-C++ Version
+Legacy C++ Version
-1)

 `rosrun robot monitor`

-You should see the linear and angular speed of the robot printed in terminal

-2)

 `rosrun robot move`

-Under gazebo, you should see the robot moving in a circle.

-Python Version
-1)

-`rosrun robot monitor_py.py`

-2)

-`rosrun robot move_py.py`

 **Goal Setting**
 This allow us to hijack the ROS Navigation Stack and set a custom target for the odometry to reach.